 Businesses or individuals who contribute to qualified organizations' Community Investment Programs can earn credits for a portion of the value of the money, goods or real property contribution.

-Community Investment Tax Credits support nonprofit organizations serving as incentives to attract contributions from individuals and businesses to benefit local projects and services.
+Community Investment Tax Credits (CITC) support nonprofit organizations serving as incentives to attract contributions from individuals and businesses to benefit local projects and services.

 The credit may be taken against corporate income tax, personal income tax, insurance premiums tax or public service company franchise tax.
 However, the same credit may not be applied to more than one tax type.